Presidency of Nicolás Maduro: Domestic policy

-Maduro denies that Venezuela has been facing a humanitarian crisis.
+Maduro said that Venezuela was not facing a humanitarian crisis.
 Maduro stuck to his predecessor Hugo Chávez's policies in order to remain popular to those who find a connection between the two.
 Despite the increasingly difficult crises facing Venezuela, such as a faltering economy and high crime rate, Maduro continued the use of Chávez's policies.

 After continuing Chávez's policies, Maduro's support among Venezuelans began to decrease, with Bloomberg explaining that he held on to power by placing opponents in jail and impeding upon Venezuela's freedom of press.
 According to Marsh, instead of making any policy changes, Maduro placed attention on his "hold on power by closing off the legal channels through which the opposition can act".
 Shannon K. O'Neil of the Council on Foreign Relations stated that "After Chavez's death, Maduro has just continued and accelerated the authoritarian and totalitarian policies of Chavez".